 Pack snacks and drinks.

-I don’t care how you are traveling: plane or train or automobile or horseback.
-This rule applies to you.
+It doesn’t matter how you are traveling: plane or train or automobile or horseback.
+This rule applies to you: Pack snacks and drinks.

 What you can pack is based on your mode of transportation.
 But, you should always pack snacks.

 If there’s a nice flight attendant, you can ask if he or she will open the bottle and pour it into a cup for you.
-That’s fine.
-Or you can just skip the mini bottles and use that space to pack snack bars.
+But the flight attendant might not be allowed to do that.
+So you might just want to skip the mini bottles and use that space to pack snack bars.
 Or an empty water bottle that you can fill at the airport.

-If you’re driving, you can pack a cooler full of waters, sodas, juices, and whatever else you like to drink (that’s car friendly, so no alcohol on the open road).
+If you’re driving, you can pack a cooler full of bottled water, sodas, juices, and whatever else you like to drink (that’s car friendly, so no alcohol on the open road).
+Plus, you can pack sandwiches for lunch and fruit for snacks along the way.

 Leave early, but not too early.